sameesin/cisco-csftd-on-aws/content/60_Deploy_Test_Machines/1_Test_machines_setup.md

 }
 ```

-* While mapping both subnets we also assign private_ip to each of them, this will help us while testing traffic.
+* While mapping both subnets we also assign private_ip to each of them.

-* Ensure that the IP address added belong to your application subnet.
+* Ensure that the IP address added, belong to your application subnet.

 >Note: Listner, Target group & Target Group attachment also needs to created for **app-lb**